yacinebekka/py_workflow/README.md

 # py_workflow

-`py_workflow` is a lightweight, test-first workflow engine.
+`py_workflow` is a lightweight workflow engine.
 It lets you stitch simple Python callables together into business-flavoured workflows with pluggable executors, structured logging, retries, and decision-based routing.
-All behaviour is captured by a comprehensive acceptance and unit test suite so you can evolve the engine with confidence.

 ## Installation